 Our main campus features beautiful trees and landscaping, a nature trail boardwalk, and four cross country trails which wind through the Baars-Firestone Wildlife Sanctuary.
-While we maintain this natural beauty, we continue to develop new, state-of-the art facilities such as our College of Business Education Center, residence halls (the newest being Presidents Hall), the Health, Wellness and Counseling Services building, and Science and Engineering building, which has been recognized with a LEED Gold Certification for environmentally friendly design and construction.
+While we maintain this natural beauty, we continue to develop new, state-of-the art facilities.
+Some of our latest developments include the College of Business Education Center, the Health, Wellness and Counseling Services building, and the Science and Engineering building, which has been recognized with a LEED Gold Certification for environmentally friendly design and construction.

-Employees of UWF enjoy access to many of our campus amenities including the 10,000 square foot fitness center (free of charge), aquatic facilities/indoor Olympic-sized swimming pool (reduced rate), events at our Center for Fine and Performing Arts (reduced rate), and admission to any of our nationally-ranked athletics events.
+Employees of UWF enjoy access to many amenities including the 10,000 square foot fitness center (free of charge), aquatic facilities/indoor Olympic-sized swimming pool (reduced rate), events at our Center for Fine and Performing Arts (reduced rate), and admission to any of our nationally-ranked athletics events.
 In Fall 2016, UWF debuted its football team in the NCAA Division II and competes in the Gulf South Conference (GSC).
 In it's second year, the UWF Argonaut Football team finished as the Division II National Runner Up following a 37-27 loss to No. 8 Texas A&M Commerce in the championship game at Children's Mercy Park.

 UWF partners with our community in various ways.
 Our academic departments promote faculty and student engagement with companies in the region in ways that are mutually beneficial and aligned with university priorities.
 Eight of our UWF organizations were recognized through Presidential Service Awards for completing hundreds of hours of public service.
 Additionally, we encourage a culture of educational and community philanthropy.
-For more information, visit our Office of Community Engagement page.
+For more information, visit our Career Development and Community Engagement page.

 In addition to being a wonderful place to work, Pensacola and Northwest Florida is a great place to live!
 Some of Pensacola's claims to fame are: